 Hello Parents & Students,

 I would like to introduce myself to you and express my sincere pleasure of being a MADISON MIDDLE JAGUAR!
 I am enthusiastic to be working with your child this year at helping them reach their full potential in Information, Communication, and Technology II.
 I am a product of Madison County Schools when there was only one elementary, one junior high and one high school to service all of Madison County.
-I have been in the Madison County School District for 8 years.
-This is my 6th year to be a Madison Middle Jaguar!
+I have been in the Madison County School District for 10 years.
+This is my 7th year to be a Madison Middle Jaguar!
 I earned my BA degree in Interior Design from Mississippi State University (GO DAWGS!), graduated from William Carey University with an M.Ed in Secondary Education and I have completed my degree in Educational Leadership.
 I truly love to work with students and help them reach their full potential.
-I have a vested interest in the students of Madison County, due to the fact that my daughter and step- daughters attend Madison Station, my daughter attends Madison Middle and my step-son and mother are both at Madison Central.
+I have a vested interest in the students of Madison County, due to the fact that my step- daughters attend Madison Station, my daughter attends Madison Middle and my step-son and mother are both at Madison Central.
 We are a family full of Jags!
 It is my desire to help your child be the best they can be!
 I know that you will work with me this year as we will expect to see great things from our class!
 I hope you enjoy this year as we learn about all the fun things you can do with technology!
 I am grateful for the opportunity to work with your child and look forward to meeting each of you!

 Mrs. Jamie McQuirterGO JAGS!